Jude-Nwachukwu/gtm-advance-traffic-labeling-rule/README.md

 #### **URL Query Parameter Rule**
 1. Enable **Use URL Query Parameter Rule** in the template settings.
-2. Enter the **query parameter name** in `urlQueryParamField`.
-3. Enter the expected **query parameter value** in `urlQueryValueField`.
-4. The variable will check if the specified query parameter exists and matches the expected value.
+2. Use the **URL Query Table** to define multiple key-value pairs.
+3. Enable **Check For The Presence Of Certain URL Query Keys** if you only need to verify the presence of query parameters.

 #### **Hostname Rule**
 1. Enable **Use Hostname Rule** in the template settings.